Monitor Azure Kubernetes Service

 Important

-Kubernetes is a complex distributed system with many moving parts so monitoring at multiple levels is required.
+Kubernetes is a complex distributed system with many moving parts.
+Monitoring at multiple levels is required.
 Although AKS is a managed Kubernetes service, the same rigor around monitoring at multiple levels is still required.
 This article provides high level information and best practices for monitoring an AKS cluster.
-See the following for additional details.

-- For detailed monitoring of the complete Kubernetes stack, see Monitor Azure Kubernetes Service (AKS) with Azure Monitor
+- For detailed monitoring of the complete Kubernetes stack, see Monitor Kubernetes clusters using Azure services and cloud native tools.

-- For collecting logs in Kubernetes clusters, see Container insights.
+- For collecting logs in Kubernetes clusters, see Azure Monitor features for Kubernetes monitoring.

 - For data visualization, see Azure Workbooks.